 Whatever good things we build end up building us.

-I am a project architect based in New York City with seven years of experience managing all phases of development, design, and construction.
+I am a Filing Representative Department of Buildings in New York City with seven years of experience managing all phases of development, design, and construction.
 I specialize in designing private residences and small businesses that fulfill client expectations and integrate into their contexts seamlessly.
-My skills include drafting construction drawings and creating 3D visualizations, as well as coordinating between architectural designers, contractors, and clients.
+My skills include drafting drawings and creating 3D visualizations, as well as coordinating between architects, contractors, and clients.
 I prioritize attention to detail and effective teamwork throughout the entire design and construction process, which has led me to successfully complete many major projects.
 My work comes from a diverse background that includes residential housing, historical buildings, and interiors, and my preferred architectural styles include modern, classic/baroque, as well as mid-century.

 More than three years of successful practice with Shenker Architects in Brooklyn, NY.